 The Committee considered the accuracy and completeness of dividend income, management fees, other expenses and taxation charges, recognised in the Financial Statements.
-Incomplete or inaccurate revenue, expense or taxation recognition could have a material impact on the Company's net asset value.
+Incomplete or inaccurate revenue, expense or taxation recognition could have a material impact on the Company's net asset value and earnings per share.